 Our claim is to cover the entire photonic process chain from optomechanical and opto-electrical system design to the manufacturing of customized solutions and prototypes.
 In the field of aviation and space, our developments focus on ultra-light weighted and long-term stable optical components and systems.
 Further key areas are athermal designs, fiber-based laser systems for harsh environments, unique grating solutions, as well as innovative adhesion-free joining and assembling technologies.
 The institute is equipped with modern facilities for micro-optic technologies, ultraprecision manufacturing technologies, precision engineering and assembling, state-of-the-art coating machines, methods for surface and optics characterization, and special software for optical and mechanical designs.

-The Fraunhofer IOF belongs to the founding members of the Fraunhofer Space Alliance and is a key partner in the development of optical components and systems.
-Our core competencies are presented on the following pages.
+The Fraunhofer IOF belongs to the founding members of the "Allianz Space" and represents a key partner in the development of optical components and systems.
+Our core competencies will be presented at the following pages.

 PROJECTS AND APPLICATIONS